MellonScholarlyCommunication/OAI-Bridge/README.md

 npm run clean:real
 ```

-Harvest the OAI data of the last two days and generate Event Notification fragments only
-of the changed records
+Harvest some OAI data from an institutional repository (incremental harvesting).

 ```
-npm run demo:oai
+npm run oai:biblio
 ```

 Run an orchestrator on a single `demo/1.ttl` file requesting processing it with the